siberiacancode/mock-config-server/README.md

 - regExp - checks actual value with descriptor regExp.
 - function - checks actual value with descriptor function.

-Value for `checkMode` except `function` | `exists` | `notExists` can be array, so you can write even more complex logic.
-For example "does not contain these values" or "must be match to one of these regExp".

 ```javascript
 /** @type {import('mock-config-server').MockServerConfig} */
 const mockServerConfig = {